arpg/marble_artifact_detection_msgs/README.md

-# marble_artifact_detection_msgs
+# Marble Artifact Detection Messages

-Artifact Detection Messages for the MARBLE project
+Contains ROS Artifact Detection Messages for the MARBLE project.
+Can be checked out as a seperate package or as a part of the marble_msgs repository.